Best mulled wine to buy – taste tested by experts

-Lyme Bay mulled wine
+Lyme Bay Mulled Wine

 This offering is a bit different.
-Instead of grapes, it’s made from a blend of damson and elderberry wine – extremely English.
-It smells highly-spiced, with the damsons coming through strongly, but it’s quite gentle on the palate and only 5.5% ABV, a good lower-alcohol option.
+Instead of grapes, it’s made from a blend of damson and elderberry wine – all extremely English.
+It smells highly-spiced, with the damsons coming through strongly, but it’s quite gentle on the palate and only 5.5% ABV, so a good lower-alcohol option.

-Felix Solis glühwein
+Felix Solis Glühwein

 I’ve had some of the worst mulled wine ever in Vienna, sickeningly sweet and hardly any booze.
 This is much nicer, made from a decent-quality Spanish red with plenty of spice, not too sweet and a handy 12% ABV.
 A proper winter warmer.

-Waitrose mulled wine
+Best flavoured mulled wine

 Great mulled wine recipes